 What happens when a client prefers a different caregiver?

 Occasionally, a client and a caregiver are not a good fit.
 Catalina Care Coordinators and nurses will work together to select a different match.
-Occasionally, Catalina clients decline an unreasonable number of caregivers, which can be an indicator for Enhanced Personal Care.

 How Much is Care?